damoncaliber/Walmart-Sales-Analysis-Forecasting/README.md

 Uncover the drivers of sales variability, including macroeconomic factors such as CPI, unemployment rate, fuel price, temperature, and holiday events.

-Build a forecasting model (ARIMA) to predict future weekly sales and support data-driven decision-making.
+Build a forecasting models to predict future weekly sales and support data-driven decision-making.

 Deliver actionable insights and recommendations that enhance operational efficiency and optimize sales strategies.